golemfactory/yagna/agent/provider/readme.md

 cargo run --bin yagna -- app-key create "requestor-agent"
 ```

-4. Set the result of `app-key create` as YAGNA_APPKEY in your .env file.
+4. Set the result as `YAGNA_APPKEY` value in your `.env` file.

-5. Stop yagna daemon and run it again.

-6. Get some ETH and GNT from faucet on testnet.
+6. Get some ETH and GNT from faucet on testnet (rinkeby).
 This can last a little bit long!
-If it doesn't work, try again.
+Retry if not succeed at first.
 ```
 cargo run --bin yagna payment init -r
 ```